 After coalition forces secured Helmand Province in February, they managed to establish local authority in the hands of allied officials.
 Yet over time, the Taliban infiltrated layers of government and civil society as government troops seemed unable to ensure permanent order.

 The Kandahar operation is supposed to turn the tide of the war.
-In the words of Karen DeYoung, writing for The Washington Post, “The bet is that the Kandahar operation, backed by thousands of US troops and billions of dollars, will break the mystique and morale of the insurgents.”
+In the words of Karen DeYoung, writing for The Washington Post, “The bet is that the Kandahar operation, backed by thousands of American troops and billions of dollars, will break the mystique and morale of the insurgents.”
 According to DeYoung, “There is no Plan B.”

-US officials have been damping expectations for the offensive with General McChrystal saying there will be no “D-Day” and Secretary of State Hillary Clinton, appearing alongside Afghan President Hamid Karzai before a Washington think-tank audience on Thursday, promising that the effort in Kandahar would not see “tanks rolling into the city.”
+American officials have been damping expectations for the offensive with General McChrystal saying there will be no “D-Day” and Secretary of State Hillary Clinton, appearing alongside Afghan President Hamid Karzai before a Washington think-tank audience on Thursday, promising that the effort in Kandahar would not see “tanks rolling into the city.”
 Clinton added that the United States doesn’t want to destroy Kandahar City in order to save it.